talkable/talkable-docs/source/saas.rst

   <h2>Showing Different Campaign</h2>

-In the example above we show :ref:`post_purchase_campaign` Campaign as a result of Event registration.
+In the example above we show Campaign for :ref:`Post Purchase <campaigns/campaign_placements/post_purchase>` Placement as a result of Event registration.
 However you can show any other Talkable Campaign instead since there are many of them.
-Here is an example how to show :ref:`invite_campaign`:
+Here is an example how to show Campaign for :ref:`Standalone <campaigns/campaign_placements/standalone>` Placement

 .. code-block:: html